 While it is quite embarrassing to break down a number like RM2.75, here’s the numbers:

-Following up is the Samsung Galaxy S3 promo, which is good, cause I’m a huge S3 fan. (iOS sucks!)
+Following up is the Samsung Galaxy S3 promo, which is good, cause I’m a huge S3 fan, so it’s good that I’m supporting brands I’m happy with.
+It’s worth to point out that these aren’t personally choices, but assigned by the nuffnang automatically.

 Also noteworthy, is that Shell gave me RM0.25 for advertising–and if you’ve seen my LinkedIN profile you’d know I work at Shell.
 So I technically received a 25 cent increment on my salary in July.
 I’m just hoping my real increment would be significantly better.
 (MUCH BETTER!!)

 Finally rounding it up is Unilever and Choclairs, I’m not sure what they’re doing advertising on a Tech blog, but if you’re from Unilever or Cadbury–thanks for the 25 cents!!
-I probably couldn’t buy a piece of Cadbury chocolate with that amount.
+I probably couldn’t buy a piece of Cadbury chocolate with that amount–but it’s the thought that counts.

 Nuffnang Analytics aren’t that good